osstotalsoft/rocket-webapp-components/README.md

 ![Core](src/assets/img/Items.png)

-## The core of components

-### Why we need a single package of react components?

-We'd like to standardize all the components used throughout all our projects.
-Hence, gathering all them in a single package is the best approach of doing it.
-This standard would help us to keep the components well-organized, neat and consistent. :sunglasses:

-### The source code of the core

-> :+1: hit the star button if you want to :blush:

-It's ok for code to be also on Github due to the traceability of the code as in the other projects even tough the code also appears on the Bit platform.
+> We'd like to introduce you to this standardized collection of Material-UI component wrappers that will help you create neat and friendly web ineterfaces.
+This great library stores all the components in a well-organized, neat and consistent manner. :sunglasses:

-### Installation of core
+## Installation
 Bit components are stored on the bit registry located in https://node.bit.dev.
 When installing @bit component with npm or yarn, they will try to install the components starting with @bit by resolving the @bit registry.
 This configuration is stored in an .npmrc configuration file.

-You can add a  `.npmrc`  in your project with the following:
+First add a new `.npmrc` file in your project, if not exists, containing the following:

 ```shell
 @bit:registry=https://node.bit.dev